Peanutt42/project_tracker/INSTALL.md

-If you are using something like [DuckDNS](https://duckdns.org) with [Nginx Proxy Manager](https://nginxproxymanager.com) to have a verified ssl certificate for your selfhosted local server, then download the ssl certificates generated and place the 'cert.pem' and 'key.pem' files into the 'project_tracker_server/src/web_server/certificates/' directory.
+If you are using something like [DuckDNS](https://duckdns.org) with [Nginx Proxy Manager](https://nginxproxymanager.com) to have a verified ssl certificate for your selfhosted local server, then download the ssl certificates generated and place the 'cert.pem' and 'key.pem' files into the 'server_data_directory' directory (by default: '/srv/project_tracker_server/').

-After reinstalling the server, the provided certificates are used for the https web server.
+After restarting the server service (or just restarting the machine), the provided certificates are used for the https web server.